Radon Testing In Tennessee

 Health Impact of Radon Exposure

 - Lung cancer kills thousands of Americans every year.
 Smoking and secondhand smoke are the leading causes people think of with lung cancer, but radon is also a contributing factor.
 Lung cancer may be treated, but has a tremendously low survival rate.
-Approximately 11 and 15 percent of those afflicted will live beyond five years of detection, depending upon demographic factors.
+Approximately 11 to 15 percent of those afflicted will live beyond five years of detection, depending upon demographic factors.
 There are many cases where lung cancer can be prevented.

 - Smoking remains the leading cause of lung cancer.
 An estimated 160,000* cancer deaths are caused by smoking in the U.S. every year (American Cancer Society, 2004).
 Sadly, the rate is rising among women.
 In fact, lung cancer is now the number one cause of death among women, even higher than breast cancer.
 Any smoker exposed to radon increases his/her risk of lung cancer because of the combined effects of radon and smoking together.

 - Radon is now the number one cause of lung cancer among non-smokers and the second leading cause of lung cancer for smokers.
-There are about 21,000 lung cancer deaths related to radon each year. approximately 2,900 of these are non-smokers.
+There are about 21,000 lung cancer deaths related to radon each year.
+Approximately 2,900 of these are non-smokers.
 Please see the World Health Organization’s international radon project

 - Secondhand smoke is responsible for an estimated 3,000 lung cancer deaths every year.
 It’s also the third leading cause of lung cancer.
 Non-smokers are affected when exposed them to secondhand smoke.
 Exposure to secondhand smoke can cause serious conditions on children’s health.
-These conditions include: asthma attacks, respiratory tract infections like bronchitis and pneumonia, possible ear infections.
+These conditions include: asthma attacks, respiratory tract infections like bronchitis and pneumonia, and possible ear infections.